 If the retailer or shipper are unwilling to work with you to replace an item of significant value, another option is to check with your homeowner’s insurance to see if it covers the contents of the parcel.

 File a Theft Report with the Local Police Department.

 DO NOT CALL 911.
 Package theft is not an emergency.
 Do an internet search for the phone number of your local police station.

 Unless you have clear surveillance video that includes a license plate number and a little bit of luck, like what happened in this USA Today story, catching the culprit is unlikely.
 However, police still want to know about any issues going on in their community, so they can look for any patterns of behavior or trends, and possibly increase patrols in certain areas.

-Retailers and shippers offer other creative (creepy?) options, such as Amazon’s Key for Home, Key for Car or Key for Garage services.
-These services allow Amazon delivery drivers to open your front door, the trunk of your car or your garage to put packages securely inside.
+Retailers and shippers offer other creative (creepy?) options, such as Amazon’s Key service which allows Amazon delivery drivers to open your front door, the trunk of your car, or your garage to put packages securely inside.

-The surveillance video captured might help you catch a thief or create the internet’s next best burglar-fail video.
+Plus, the surveillance video might help you catch a thief or create the internet’s next best burglar-fail video.